Keeping It Simple Blog

 These easy homemade Belgian yeast waffles are my go-to recipe when I want to make a special breakfast for friends or family.
 The yeasted waffles are made with yeast in the batter that adds the most wonderful home-baked flavor and helps give rise to the waffles.
 No need to let these sit overnight making them quick and perfect to make when the mood strikes.

 You may think that yeast is just for breads and hearty recipes that need long baking times but yeast added into waffles makes the most light and airy waffles.
-Yeasted waffles use yeasts to give the waffles lift and create a crunchy outside and soft and airy inside to the waffles.
+This is my family's favorite way I make them (and I have made many over the years.)

 I like to make Belgian yeasted waffles but you could use a regular waffle maker too!

+This recipe uses instant dry yeast which needs a little time to rest (only 1 hour).
 You can let your yeasted waffle batter rise overnight or give it an hour or so like I did in this recipe before making them.
 I have tried both ways and they both are delicious and work well.

 I like quick recipes so the one-hour rest was perfect for me.